Air & AG Truck Rule

-Annual mileage provisions for registerd diesel trucks may be adjusted as follows (until 1/1/2017):
+Annual mileage provisions for registerd diesel trucks by model year are as follows:

 Farm Bureau remains actively involved with CARB on regulatory compliance and will participate in support at all hearings on this proposal.